sandre58/MyWpf/CONTRIBUTING.md

-# Contributing to MyClub
+# Contributing to My .NET

-Thank you for your interest in contributing to MyClub!
-We welcome contributions of all kinds and appreciate your help in making MyClub better.
+Thank you for your interest in contributing to My .NET!
+We welcome contributions of all kinds and appreciate your help in making My .NET better.

 ## How to Contribute